tkeffer/benchmarks/README.md

-Benchmarks for comparing sqlite, MySQL, MongoDB, and InfluxDB for a common task when doing weather data analysis: create an array holding the max daily temperature and the time it was achieved, for each day in a year.
+Benchmarks for comparing sqlite, MySQL, MongoDB, and InfluxDB for a common task when doing weather data analysis: create an array holding the max daily temperature and the time it was achieved, for each day of a year.

 Uses the module `gen_fake_data` from the weewx test suites to create a year's worth of synthetic data, with a 5 minute archive interval.
 This is approximately 105,000 records.